Panasonic TZ100 vs Sony A7

-An illustration of the physical size and weight of the Panasonic TZ100 and the Sony A7 is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Panasonic TZ100 and the Sony A7.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the TZ100 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 is considerably larger (65 percent) than the Panasonic TZ100.
 It is noteworthy in this context that the A7 is splash and dust-proof, while the TZ100 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the TZ100 has a lens built in, whereas the A7 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A7 and their specifications in the Sony FE Lens Catalog.